Mark 10:46-52 A Blind Beggar 2/29/2004 <->

 could make

-2/29/2004 Mark 10:46-52 /A
+2/29/2004 Mark 10:46-52 /A Blind Beggar

 Page 6

 atonement for the sins of man.
-Therefore, it is
+Therefore, it is required that, the

-required that, the One who would be our stand-in before the judgment throne of
+One who would be our stand-in before the judgment throne of God would be both

-God would be both God and man.
-But the Lord Jesus Christ is the Judge who will
+God and man.
+But the Lord Jesus Christ is the Judge who will judge all mankind.

-judge all mankind.
-And so, the Judge Himself has come down to earth to
+And so, the Judge Himself has come down to earth to take on a human body

-take on a human body and has endured in our place this enormous penalty,
+and has endured in our place this enormous penalty, because the primary

-because the primary attribute of God, His righteousness, cannot be violated.
-We
+attribute of God, His righteousness, cannot be violated.
+We see then that God

-see then that God the Father dearly loved His only begotten Son, but His
+the Father dearly loved His only begotten Son, but His love for His Son

-love for His Son and His love for those whom He intended to save, had to take
+and His love for those whom He intended to save, had to take second place after

-second place after His righteousness.
-The righteousness of God is first and
+His righteousness.
+The righteousness of God is first and foremost, and that is

-foremost, and that is why His only begotten Son had to suffer so much.
-Therefore,
+why His only begotten Son had to suffer so much.
+Therefore, when we ask

-asking for.
 Then we read,

 Mr 10:48 And many charged him